-I recently bought lunch for the person behind me in the drive-thru with my kids along and my 7-year-old asked why I did something like that.
-I explained to her that I was paying it forward and being nice and that I have had it done to me before and wanted to return the favor to someone else.
+I recently bought lunch for the person behind me in the drive-thru with my kids along, and my youngest asked why I did something like that.
+I explained to her that I was paying it forward, being nice, and that I have had it done to me before and that I wanted to return the favor to someone else.

-This got me thinking about how I continue to teach my 11- and 7-year-old about being grateful and to become successful and happy adults.
-Research shows that gratitude plays a big part in adults’ well-being and success and recent studies show that the more gratitude you exhibit, the greater protection from stress and depression over time.
+This got me thinking about how I can continue to teach my kids about being grateful and becoming successful and happy adults.
+Research shows that gratitude plays a big part in adults’ well-being and success, and recent studies show that the more gratitude you exhibit, the greater protection you have from stress and depression over time.
 The results suggest that gratitude not only helps people form, maintain, and strengthen supportive relationships, but it also helps people feel connected to a caring community.

 So, knowing the benefits of what being grateful does for our mental health, how can we start teaching our children starting at birth?